 - Keep it safe, small, and manageable.

-- Add pieces of wood to keep it burning steadily, as opposed to making the fire bigger.
+- Add pieces of wood to keep it burning steadily, as opposed to making the campfire bigger.

-7. Keep a Hose or Buckets of Water Nearby
+7. Keep a hose or buckets of water, and blankets nearby.

-It’s always best to be prepared in case of emergency.
+It’s always best to be prepared in case of an emergency.
+Bonfires and campfires can get out of control quickly when we don’t take proper safety precautions.

 8. Know Basic First Aid for Burns